current form 2018

-In the UK, ex mining lamps (Oldham and CEAG) have been readily available, and hence widely used by cavers for many years, and provided the first platform for the use of LEDs for caving.
+In the UK, ex mining lamps (Oldham and CEAG) have been readily available, and hence widely used by cavers for many years, and these provided the first platform for the use of LEDs for caving.

 The appearence of high capacity NiMh cells in the mid 90s (not long before the arrival of white LEDs) initiated a transition from large waist mounted batteries to helmet mounted packs.
 The favoured method of attaching these interchangeable battery packs was the 'old style' Mk1 Petzl battery box.

 Consequently, the original LEDtechno (now CustomDUO) 3 cell 3.6 volt NiMh battery (3 series) for Petzl boxes, double heatshrunk with Tamiya II plugs (or other similar connectors), became very much the standard configuration for helmet mounted mining lamp conversions.
 These battery packs were significant in the development of the first LED based caving lamps, incorporating LED bulb conversions.
 How time flies.
 And we're still blinking well at it.

 Simple by modern standards, these bulb based conversions used the first white 5mm Nichia LEDs, and were also manufactured by LEDtechno (CustomDUO) from 1997.
 These were our first commercial LED based products and were sold widely by caving shops in UK and internationally, representing the first significant use of high brightness white LEDs by cavers.

 Though by no means anywhere near as widely used by cavers today, mining lamp conversions retain a following, as they are robust, maintainable and cost effective.
 A lamp constructed from a surplus Oldham headset, CustomPITLAMP Module, Mk1 Petzl Zoom battery box and 3.6v Nimh cell pack certainly wouldn't be a bad solution.
 It is worth noting that the Mk1 Zoom box has been discontinued by Petzl, and a new one is difficult to get hold of, the best approach being to buy an orginal Petzl Zoom second hand via ebay.
 However, these can be snapped up quickly by cavers still faithful to this approach, often by those who go into a blind panic at the price tag of high end caving lamps, and equally have no time for cheap made in China headtorches.